adjohnston/RubberBand/README.md

 ### RubberBand Columns

-RubberBand's columns are set as % values and is based on 18 columns, which works out to be, 100 % 18 = 5.555555555555556%.
+RubberBand's columns are set as % values and is based on 18 columns overall.
 The left and right most columns are set up as a natural border, some white-space that stops your content from ever being close up to the sides of the screen.
+That means the other 16 are available to use for content.
 The table below shows you how to calculate values between the columns based on which view you are in.

 #### Mobile